gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 5. Specification of the EU Due Diligence Statement message.
 6. Mapping of GS1 data structures to the EU Due Diligence Statement.
 7. Questionnaire for suppliers for gathering relevant data.
-8. Concrete system architecture (e.g. authorisation, authentification)
+8. Concrete system architecture (e.g. authorisation, authentication)
 9. Technical implementation considerations (e.g. system design)
 10. Non-functional requirements (e.g. usability, performance)
 11. Any other subject not explicitly mentioned to be in scope.